 How do you use incontinence pads?

-Washable incontinence or menstrual pads are extremely easy to use.
-If you've ever seen an ordinary sanitary towel with wings, it's a very similar concept.
-Just line the bottom of your underwear with the pad and clasp together the wing fixtures at the back, securing the pad in place.
+Washable incontinence are extremely easy to use.
+If you’ve ever seen an ordinary sanitary towel with wings, it’s a very similar concept.
+Just line the bottom of your underwear with the pad and clasp together the wing fixtures at the back, securing it in place.
 Watch the video below to learn exactly how to do it.

 How to Wash Incontinence Pads